Cummins Stock and Dividend Analysis

 Let’s hit the road with my favorite engine maker and check out Cummins stock and the Cummins dividend.

 Cummins stock is a long time personal holding of mine in the industrial sector.
-However, Cummins dividend growth has slowed the last couple years.
+However, Cummins dividend growth has slowed the last couple of years.
 So let’s take Cummins for a dividend deep dive test drive.

 Cummins designs, manufactures, sells and services